 Ralph Clark, P.E., Coastal Engineer – Responsible for preparing Critically Eroded Beaches reports and the lead engineer in conducting post-storm inspection and preparing storm impact assessments.
 Provides consultation and quality assurance oversight as the program's senior coastal engineer to both the staff and outside consultants on scientific and engineering issues.
 Conducts engineering analysis of inlet and beach management activities, and assists with the preparation of inlet management plans for adoption by the department.

-Shang-Yih Wang, Ph.D., Coastal Engineer – Responsible for conducting storm tide studies and storm erosion model calibration studies, and preparing reports for use by the division staff and consulting coastal engineers.
+Peter Bacopoulos, Ph.D., P.E., Coastal Engineer – Responsible for conducting storm tide studies and storm erosion model calibration studies, and preparing reports for use by the division staff and consulting coastal engineers.
 Provides consultation and assistance with analytical procedures, methodologies, models and computer programs for coastal engineering analyses.
 Assists with the review of inlet and beach management activities.

 Jennifer Steele, Ph.D., P.G., Coastal Geologist – Responsible for conducting geologic reviews and analyses of proposed inlet and beach management activities.
 Acts as project manager supervising offshore sand search investigations and overseeing the development and maintenance of the Regional Offshore Sand Source Inventory.